Argentina anserina: Uses

-Etymology and folklore
+In culture

 The pre-Linnaean name anserina means "of the goose" (Anser), either because the plant was used to feed them or because the leaves resembled the bird's footprints.
 In Sweden, the flower is called gåsört (goose-wort).

 A rich folklore has developed around Silverweed.
 The plant bears the common name of richette in French, being rich through both silver and gold.

-There is a legend that the Christ Child grew up and walked the roads of Palestine, and the yellow flowering plant of the dusty wayside with silvery fern-like leaves that lay flat on the ground has been called the Footsteps of Our Lord.
+There is a legend that the Christ Child grew up and walked the roads of Judea, and the yellow flowering plant of the dusty wayside with silvery fern-like leaves that lay flat on the ground has been called the Footsteps of Our Lord.

 Fossil record

 Argentina anserina achenes are rather rare in Pliocene fossil floras of the East Europe but common in the Pleistocene.